Pickleball Paddle Resource Guide

-The paddle resource guide will help you through the process of finding, selecting, and caring for your paddle.
-If you still have questions or need help on a paddle please contact our customer service, as they are here to help answer any questions you might have.
+The paddle resource guide will help you through the process of finding, selecting, and caring for your pickleball paddle.
+If you still have questions or need help shopping for your next paddle, please contact our Paddle Experts.
+They are standing by to help.
+You can call/text 866-382-3465, email email@example.com, or you can click here to live chat.

 How do I choose the right type of paddle?